thechinedu/source/src/posts/2019-07-07-javascript-string-methods-reimplementing-trim.md

 The `trim` method removes trailing whitespace from both ends of a given string.
+In this post, we’ll be building out our own version of `trim` that will function effectively like the me...

+The `trim` method removes trailing whitespace from both ends of a given string.
 In this post, we’ll be building out our own version of `trim` that will function effectively like the method provided by the language.

 ## Why do this though?

 Because it’s fun to learn how things work! (cross my heart) Also, it’s a cool little problem solving exercise to help build up our problem solving chops.
 Now that I’ve convinced you that this is a worthwhile use of your time, we can get started with the implementation.